 The report on title for your leasehold conveyancing in Clun should include some of the following:

 Does the lease prevent you from renting out the property, or working from home Repair and maintenance of the flat What options are open to you if a neighbour is in violation of a provision in their lease?
 Responsibility to repair and maintain the building.
 It is important that you know which party is responsible the repair and maintenance of every part of the building You would want to be sent a copy of the lease

-I invested in buying a studio flat in Clun, conveyancing formalities finalised 10 years ago.
-Can you shed any light on how much the price could be for a 90 year extension to my lease?
-Comparable flats in Clun with an extended lease are worth £180,000.
-The average or mid-range amount of ground rent is £65 charged once a year.
-The lease runs out on 21st October 2078
+I inherited a leasehold flat in Clun, conveyancing having been completed November 2012.
+How much will my lease extension cost?
+Similar properties in Clun with a long lease are worth £206,000.
+The ground rent is £45 charged once a year.
+The lease runs out on 21st October 2085

-The figure above a general guide to costs for extending a lease, but we cannot give you a more accurate figure in the absence of comprehensive investigations.
-Do not use this information in tribunal or court proceedings.
-There may be other issues that need to be considered and clearly you should be as accurate as possible in your negotiations.
-Please do not take any other action based on this information without first seeking the advice of a professional.
+The suggested premium range that we have given is a general guide to costs for renewing a lease, but we are not able to advice on the actual costs without more detailed investigations.
+You should not use the figures in a Notice of Claim or as an informal offer.
+There may be other concerns that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
+Please do not move forward placing reliance on this information without first seeking the advice of a professional.